Pankraz76/flawless/README.md

 ### Why are there empty squares?

 Many projects get harder to work on as they get bigger.
-Flawless is easier to work on than ever, and one of the reasons why is that we don't require contributors to "fill the matrix".
+Spotless is easier to work on than ever, and one of the reasons why is that we don't require contributors to "fill the matrix".
 If you want to [add Bazel support](https://github.com/diffplug/spotless/issues/76), we'd happily accept the PR even if it only supports the one formatter you use.
 And if you want to add FooFormatter support, we'll happily accept the PR even if it only supports the one build system you use.

 Once someone has filled in one square of the formatter/build system matrix, it's easy for interested parties to fill in any empty squares, since you'll now have a working example for every piece needed.

 ## Acknowledgements

 - Thanks to [over 200 contributors with merged PRs](https://github.com/diffplug/spotless/graphs/contributors), and also to everyone who helped with code review, file reproducible bugs, etc. A few contributions stand out as especially significant to the history of the project, though regrettably there are certain to be some important omissions!
-- Thanks to [Zongle Wang](https://github.com/Goooler) for an [enormous mound of contributions](https://github.com/diffplug/spotless/issues?q=is%3Apr%20is%3Aclosed%20author%3AGoooler), but especially for [his near-rewrite](https://github.com/diffplug/spotless/issues/1274#issuecomment-2146972303) so that Flawless could support Gradle's configuration cache natively.
+- Thanks to [Zongle Wang](https://github.com/Goooler) for an [enormous mound of contributions](https://github.com/diffplug/spotless/issues?q=is%3Apr%20is%3Aclosed%20author%3AGoooler), but especially for [his near-rewrite](https://github.com/diffplug/spotless/issues/1274#issuecomment-2146972303) so that Spotless could support Gradle's configuration cache natively.
 - Thanks to [Simon Gamma](https://github.com/simschla) for [adding support for npm-based formatters](https://github.com/diffplug/spotless/pull/283), [twice](https://github.com/diffplug/spotless/pull/606) including `prettier` and `tsfmt`.
 - Thanks to [Konstantin Lutovich](https://github.com/lutovich) for [implementing and maintaining the Maven plugin](https://github.com/diffplug/spotless/pull/188), as well as fixing [remote-build cache support for Gradle](https://github.com/diffplug/spotless/pull/571).
 - Thanks to [Frank Vennemeyer](https://github.com/fvgh) for [Groovy support via greclipse](https://github.com/diffplug/spotless/issues/13), [C++ support via CDT](https://github.com/diffplug/spotless/issues/232), [XML support via WTP](https://github.com/diffplug/spotless/pull/241) and a huge body of work with other eclipse-based formatters.